-We seek to engage athletes to have an active mind in San Diego, which can be particularly important during the monotonous winter months in our sport.
+We seek to engage athletes to have an active mind in Tampa, which can be particularly important during the monotonous winter months in our sport.
 This can mean in depth discussions of everything from nutrition to current training trends in our sport.
 We employ head and senior assistant collegiate coaches.
 Our staff is committed.
 Some are Olympians, some have coached national teams, and all currently work full-time in rowing.
 We employ our proven standards with good ratios and private coaching.

 Be sure to read the winter camp blog from last year’s camp.